Leslie Jones Returns To Twitter With A Little Help From

 Jones' return to Twitter wasn't all Golden Girls jokes, however.
 She also wrote a sincere message to fans who supported her throughout this ordeal, many tweeting the hashtag #IStandWithLeslie, writing, "I'm soooooo ok really.
 And I will always be funny been through a lot in my life and I ALWAYS GET BACK UP!"

-Now, Jones says she's ready to party in honor of her birthday on September 7, telling her 585,000 followers that she needs to "make my birthday week THE BOMB!!
+Now, Jones says she's ready to party in honour of her birthday on the 7th of September, telling her 585,000 followers that she needs to "make my birthday week THE BOMB!!
 Cause I'm about to act a fool YALL!! [sic]"

 Thanks to my fans and friends!
 I'm soooooo ok really.
 And I will always be funny been through a lot in my life and I ALWAYS GET BACK UP!— Leslie Jones (@Lesdoggg) September 4, 2016